skeema/skeema/doc/options.md

 **Type** | boolean
 **Restrictions** | none

 Ordinarily, `skeema diff` and `skeema push` ignore certain table differences which have no functional impact in MySQL and serve purely cosmetic purposes.
+Currently there are two such cases:

-For example, if two tables list their indexes in a different order, this difference is normally ignored to avoid needlessly dropping and re-adding the indexes, which may be slow if the table is large.
+* If a table's *.sql file lists its indexes in a different order than the live MySQL table, this difference is normally ignored to avoid needlessly dropping and re-adding the indexes, which may be slow if the table is large.
+* If a table's *.sql file has foreign keys with the same definition, but different name, this difference is normally ignored to avoid needlessly dropping and re-adding the foreign keys.
+This provides better compatibility with external tools like pt-online-schema-change, which need to manipulate foreign key names in order to function.

 If the [exact-match](#exact-match) option is used, these purely-cosmetic differences will be included in the generated `ALTER TABLE` statements instead of being suppressed.
 In other words, Skeema will attempt to make the exact table definition in MySQL exactly match the corresponding table definition specified in the *.sql file.

 Be aware that MySQL itself sometimes also suppresses attempts to make cosmetic changes to a table's definition!
-You must combine the [exact-match](#exact-match) option with [alter-algorithm=COPY](#alter-algorithm) to circumvent this behavior on the MySQL side.
-This forces MySQL to rebuild the table, which will be slow for large tables.
+For example, MySQL may ignore attempts to cosmetically re-order indexes unless the table is forcibly rebuilt.
+You can combine the [exact-match](#exact-match) option with [alter-algorithm=COPY](#alter-algorithm) to circumvent this behavior on the MySQL side, but it may be slow for large tables.

-Currently, [exact-match](#exact-match) only affects index ordering.
-In the near future, once foreign keys are supported, this option will affect foreign key naming and ordering as well.

-In the one case in InnoDB when index ordering has a functional impact (tables with no primary key, but multiple unique indexes over all non-nullable columns), Skeema will automatically respect index ordering, regardless of whether [exact-match](#exact-match) is enabled.
+Please note that in the one case in InnoDB when index ordering has a functional impact (tables with no primary key, but multiple unique indexes over all non-nullable columns), Skeema will automatically respect index ordering, regardless of whether [exact-match](#exact-match) is enabled.

 ### first-only